dolfolife/dolfo.codes/content/posts/teamwork-collaboration.md

 We can define Software Engineering as the union of people, processes, and products to enable the continuous delivery of value to our end users.
 There can be no promotion if the team does not grow with it.

-I wrote "Teamwork" a series of posts where I will be describing topics surrounding working with teams like [Collaboration](./teamwork-collaboration.md), "Coaching and Mentoring", and "Leading and Delegating" from the perspective of an Engineering Manager.
+I wrote "Teamwork" a series of posts where I will be describing topics surrounding working with teams like [Team Cohesion](./teamwork-collaboration.md), "Coaching and Mentoring", and "Leading and Delegating" from the perspective of an Engineering Manager.
 These tools will allow you to understand and help your team grow with you.

 ## Introduction
-In my first post, I will be talking about Collaboration especially working on agile development.
+In my first post, I will be talking about Team Cohesion especially working on agile development.
 Teamwork plays a crucial role in agile, an approach to software development that emphasizes continuous delivery, iterative development, and the ability to quickly respond to change.

 In an agile team, everyone works together closely to create high-quality software products.
 According to the [Society for Human Resource Management](https://www.shrm.org), teamwork and collaboration are one of the top skills that employers look for in job candidates.
 Therefore, to achieve success as a Software Engineer, you need to work well with others.